YouTube Comments Scraper - export to JSON avatar

 Share

-YouTube Comments Scraper for developers and AI pipelines — extract comments from any public YouTube video as clean JSON (author, text, likes, reply count, timestamps, pinned flag), in bulk, with no API key.
+YouTube Comments Scraper for developers and AI pipelines — export comments from public YouTube videos as clean JSON (author, text, likes, reply count, timestamps, pinned flag), in bulk, with no API key.

 YouTube throttles datacenter IPs and changes its comment endpoints often, so naive scrapers and free libraries break in production.
-This actor runs a hosted residential-proxy + uptime layer with automatic retries, and you only pay for comments actually delivered.
+This actor runs a hosted residential-proxy + retry layer, is actively maintained, and you only pay for comments actually delivered.

 Built for developers and AI builders: sentiment analysis, audience research, content ideas, moderation datasets, and RAG/LLM ingestion of community discussion.